talumbau/talumbau.github.io/_posts/2015-12-13-getting-celery-to-reveal-its-secrets.md

 The worst thing about this solution is that it works some of the time.
 This `result` object will respond correctly to `ready()` as long as the only thing that ever happens to your job is that it executes succesfully.
 If your job does anything other than succeed, this technique will always tell you that your job is in the PENDING state.
 Forever.
 With no error message.
 So, I gathered that I shouldn't do that.

-Instead, you should keep track of what the actual object returned by the `delay` method; here I use a dictionary:
+Instead, you should keep track of the actual object returned by the `delay` method; here I use a dictionary:

 {% highlight python %}
 job_handle = my_task.delay(arg1, arg2)